 In the afternoon, board pangas to discover the area surrounding Daphne Island.
 Experience extraordinary bird watching and learn about the important research taking place here.

-Genovesa is one of the most fantastic islands because of its animals, its landscape, its remoteness and its unspoiled nature.
-At Prince Philip’s Steps, climb to a plateau that is part of the stretch of land that surrounds Darwin Bay on its eastern side.
-Here, observe masked boobies, red-footed boobies, and thousands of storm petrels.
+Genovesa is one of the most fantastic islands because of delightful wildlife, landscape, remoteness and unspoiled nature.
+At Prince Phillip’s Steps, climb to a plateau that is part of the stretch of land that surrounds Darwin Bay on its eastern side.
+Observe masked boobies, red-footed boobies, and thousands of storm petrels.
 Snorkeling can be done at the beach or alongside the cliffs.

 Darwin Bay Beach is filled with frigate birds and their bustling activity.
 Along the trail are pairs of swallow-tailed gulls, the only nocturnal gulls in the world and red-footed boobies, with their contrasting red feet and blue bills.

 North Seymour is an uplifted island, so it’s generally flat and strewn with boulders.
-There are good nesting sites here for a large population of magnificent frigate birds.
+Discover nesting sites here for a large population of magnificent frigate birds.
 Observe blue-footed boobies and swallow-tailed gulls.
 Despite the tremendous surf that can pound the outer shore, sea lions haul out onto the beach and can be found together with marine iguanas.

 Santa Cruz is the second largest island in the Galapagos, and the small town of Puerto Ayora is the economic center of the archipelago.
 Six different zones of vegetation can be seen here.
 The Charles Darwin Research Station and the Galapagos National Park offices are based on the island.
 Scientists, park rangers and park managers make huge efforts to preserve and protect the Galapagos Islands, a UNESCO World Heritage site.
 The Station is also a tortoise breeding and rearing center, where tortoises of different subspecies are prepared for reintroduction to their natural habitats.